High moments of the SHE in the clustering regimes: Results and discussions

+To access \eqref{e.momentL}, let us express the moments in terms of the attractive BPs.
+First, by \cite[Theorem~5.3]{hu2009stochastic}, the one-point moment of $\ZZ$ can be expressed as an expectation over independent BMs.
+The same proof there works for multipoint (in space) moments, giving, for $y_1,\ldots,y_{N\mm}\in\R$,

 where $X_1(s)-y_1$, \ldots, $X_{N\mm}(s)-y_{N\mm}$ are independent standard BMs under $\Ebm$, and the integrals are interpreted as localtimes.
 Hereafter, $\mm\in(0,\infty)$ is fixed and is taken to be $\mm=\mm_1+\ldots+\mm_n$ whenever we analyze \eqref{e.momentL}.
 The localtimes in \eqref{e.feynmankac} can be removed by transforming $\Ebm$ into a different law $\E$.
-This transformation is carried out in Appendix~\ref{s.a.basic}, and the result is
+Let $\P$ and $\E$ denote the law and expectation under which $\X_1,\ldots,\X_{N\mm}$ evolve as a system of attractive BPs as